lisamr/lisamr/README.md

 - 👋 Hi, I’m Lisa.
-I'm an Ecology PhD candidate at UC Davis and I'll be finishing between Summer 2021 and Spring 2022, depending on what comes next
+I'm an Ecology PhD candidate at UC Davis and I'll be finishing in August 2021.
+I'll be starting an ecologist position with USGS at the Sequoia & Kings Canyon Field station modeling fire risk.
-- 👀 I’m interested in forest health and interacting disturbances--especially pertaining to diseases--at individual to landscape scales
+- 👀 I’m interested in forest health and interacting disturbances at individual to landscape scales
 - 📫 How to reach me: lrosenthal@ucdavis.edu

 <!---